AMA CPT Codes vs. Custom Services in MediSprout

 Not claimable |

 The claim creation modal filters out visits that do not include any CPT codes.
-A visit with only custom services cannot generate an insurance claim.
+A visit with only Custom Services cannot generate an insurance claim.